About Reach – Child Development Centers

-Reach Child and Youth Development Society (REACH) is a non-profit organization that has been providing programs and services to children and their families since 1959, currently serving the communities of Delta, Surrey and Langley, B.C.
-We offer a variety of services designed to meet the needs of children to ensure their optimum development.
+Reach Child and Youth Development Society is a non-profit organization that has been providing programs and services to children and their families since 1959, currently serving the communities of Delta, Surrey and Langley, B.C.
+We offer a variety of programs and services designed to meet the needs of children to ensure their optimum development.
+Visit our Programs Visual for an overview of access, age and area associated with each one.
 Over 1,000 children and their families benefit from our services on an annual basis.
 Core funding is received from the Ministry of Children and Family Development, BC Gaming Commission and the City of Delta.
 REACH is a member of the BC Association for Child Development and Intervention (BCACDI), a provincial association of agencies that provide child development and therapy services to children and youth with special needs and their families in British Columbia.

 Communities where all individuals and their families are welcomed, included, and leading lives of well-being based on their own individual strengths, interests, and values.